 - Are competitors educating the market, harvesting demand, or defending against churn?

-For smaller private businesses, the public signals are different but still useful.
-Pricing tables, review density, delivery promises, policy changes, product assortment, bundle logic, affiliate structures, help center depth, subdomain architecture, and category expansion all reveal strategic movement.
+For smaller private businesses, the signals are different but still useful.
+Pricing tables, review density, delivery promises, refund policies, product assortment, bundle logic, affiliate structures, help center depth, subdomain architecture, and category expansion all reveal strategic movement.

 Research becomes leverage when you stop asking, “What are competitors doing?” and start asking, “What does this pattern imply about their constraints, priorities, and economic logic?”